Govind-Patwal/Bikesharing/README.md

 ### [***Link to Business Proposal on Tableau Public***](https://public.tableau.com/profile/govind6013#!/vizhome/Des_Moines_Bikesharing_Business_Proposal/Business_Proposal "Link to Business Proposal on Tableau")

-### Worksheets that are a part of the Tableau Story
+### The Below Worksheets are parts of the Tableau Story

 1. ### Worksheet 1 - Some basic information gathered from the data